 Domain Registrar: Network Solutions

-POP, SMTP, and DNS: Indra’s Net
+IMAP, SMTP, and DNS: Indra’s Net

-With your own domain comes great responsibility, like maintaining your DNS MX records, as well as POP and SMTP email servers.
+With your own domain comes great responsibility, like maintaining your DNS MX records, as well as IMAP and SMTP email servers.
 For email and all general DNS service I use a local company, Indra’s Net (those of you into Eastern Mythology will get the reference), an ISP based in Boulder Colorado.

 I can’t say enough good things about Indra.
 When I call them, a human who can actually help me answers the phone.
 When I email them, I get a prompt response from a human who quickly and efficiently handles whatever I need done.
 And I don’t have to do these things very often because their service just works.
 They have a configurable spam filter, and a web-based email interface that I can use while traveling.
-Even if another ISP were to pay me instead of me paying them, I doubt I would switch.
-Unless, you know, it was so much that I could use it to pay for service from Indra.

 Web Hosting: Verio (formerly Webcom)